 3: Cauliflower, bell peppers, purple cabbage 2: Chicken Breasts, Chickpeas 1: Brown Rice

-Swap these up to suit your taste or preferences, but this will give you the foundation for super nutritious and balanced meals.
-To get the flavor and variety that you crave, fill in with different “Fast Foods” (explained in Step 4).
+These are just examples!
+Swap the options above to suit your taste or preferences, but this will give you the foundation for super nutritious and balanced meals.
+To get the flavor and variety you crave, fill in with different “Fast Foods” (explained in Step 4).